 Prerogative instruments

-Prerogative instruments are an ancient form of law making inherited from England and are instruments made by the Governor-General or monarch without reference to Parliament under the royal prerogative which is that power of the Crown still existing and not superseded by parliamentary legislation.
+Prerogative instruments are an ancient form of lawmaking inherited from England.
+They are created by the Governor-General or monarch, without reference to Parliament, under the royal prerogative, a power of the Crown that still exists and has not been superseded by parliamentary legislation.

 In force